 Who We Are

-The Education Trust in Tennessee advocates for equitable education for historically-underserved students across the state.
-We believe in centering the voices of Tennessee students and families as we work alongside them for the future they deserve.
+The Education Trust in Texas advocates for an equitable education for historically-underserved students across the state.
+We believe in centering the voices of Texas students and families as we work alongside them for the better future they deserve.

 What We Do

-WE BRIDGE POLICY AND COMMUNITY: We seek to influence policy in Tennessee by engaging and equipping key education stakeholders, including policymakers, thought leaders, practitioners, community groups, civic organizations, parents, and students.
-Student voice and leadership will be a central strategy for the Education Trust in Tennessee, ensuring that students are empowered to lead and offer solutions.
-Our goal is to drive a state conversation about how our public education system can better serve students of color and students from low-income backgrounds, pre-k through college.
+WE BRIDGE POLICY AND COMMUNITY: We seek to influence policy in Texas by engaging and equipping stakeholders, including youth, parents, educators, policymakers, thought leaders, community groups, civic and business leaders.
+Our goal is to drive an inclusive conversation about how every Texan can benefit from an education system that better serves students of color and students from low-income backgrounds, pre-k through college and career.

-- To draw attention to inequities in Tennessee by identifying and analyzing data that disproportionately impact underserved students across the state
+- Draw attention to inequities in Texas by identifying and analyzing data that disproportionately impact underserved students across the state

-- To equip partners with actionable and accessible tools to advance better educational outcomes and opportunities for underserved students
+- Equip partners with actionable and accessible tools to advance better educational outcomes and opportunities for underserved students

-- To advocate for policies and practices that improve opportunities and outcomes for students of color, linguistically diverse students, students from economically-disadvantaged families, and students with disabilities
+- Advocate for policies and practices that improve opportunities and outcomes for students of color, linguistically diverse students, students from economically-disadvantaged families, and students with disabilities

-- To empower students, families, and communities to build urgency and collective will for educational equity and justice
+- Learn from and partner with students, families, and communities to build capacity and collective will for educational equity and justice

 What We Believe

-- We believe that the equitable allocation and use of resources – people, time, and money – enable all children to reach empowering goals, no matter their race or income.
+- We believe that the equitable allocation and use of resources – people, time, and money – enables all children to reach empowering goals, no matter their race, zip code or income.

-- We believe that all students thrive when they have access to a strong and diverse teacher workforce.
+- We believe that all students thrive when they have access to effective and diverse teachers and school leaders.

-- We believe that a postsecondary degree is the ticket to achieving social and economic mobility, yet too few students are able to enroll in, afford, and complete college.
+- We believe that a postsecondary degree is essential to achieving social and economic mobility, yet our systems do not equitably prepare and support students to enroll in, afford, and complete college.